andygrove/how-query-engines-work/README.md

 # Demo

-This demo shows a Ballista cluster being created in Minikube and then shows the [nyctaxi example](examples/nyctaxi) being executed, causing a distributed query to run in the cluster, with each executor pod performing a projection on one partition of the data.
+This demo shows a Ballista cluster being created in Minikube and then shows the [nyctaxi example](examples/nyctaxi) being executed, causing a distributed query to run in the cluster, with each executor pod performing an aggregate query on one partition of the data, and then the driver merges the results and runs a secondary aggregate query to get the final result.

 [![asciicast](https://asciinema.org/a/SArI3f8PVFjgc45wHubEQQnca.svg)](https://asciinema.org/a/UCdmelZpxeACYVSeAlGHSWBRr)